microsoft/hands-on-lab-functions/docs/workshop.md

 - [Azure CLI][az-cli-install] installed on your machine
 - [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
 - If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
-- The 2 following languages if you want to run all the Azure Functions solutions :
+- The following languages if you want to run all the Azure Functions solutions :
   - [.Net 8][download-dotnet]
-  - [Python 3.x][download-python]

 Once you have set up your local environment, you can clone the Hands-on-lab-Functions repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.